syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 # Bubble heatmap in ##Platform_Name## HeatMap Chart Component

-Data points represent the data source values with **gradient** or **fixed** colors in the heatmap.
+Data points represent the data source values with **Gradient** or **Fixed** colors in the heatmap.
 You can customize the appearance of these data points by changing the `color` and `shape` to the cells in the heatmap.

 {% if page.publishingplatform == "aspnet-core" %}

 The data points can be represented as bubble shape by defining the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~TileType.html) property.
-By default, the data points are represented as **Rect** in the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileTypel) property and it is filled with **gradient** or **fixed** colors.
+By default, the data points are represented as **Rect** in the [tileType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileTypel) property and it is filled with **Gradient** or **Fixed** colors.

 The cell customization and color mapping for the `tileType` as **Rect** is briefly explained in [appearance](https://ej2.syncfusion.com/aspnetcore/documentation/heatmap-chart/appearance) and [palette](https://ej2.syncfusion.com/aspnetcore/documentation/heatmap-chart/palette) section.

 {% elsif page.publishingplatform == "aspnet-mvc" %}

-The data points can be represented as bubble shape by defining the [tileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property.
-By default, the data points are represented as **Rect** in the [tileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property and it is filled with **gradient** or **fixed** colors.
+The data points can be represented as bubble shape by defining the [TileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property.
+By default, the data points are represented as **Rect** in the [TileType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_TileType) property and it is filled with **gradient** or **fixed** colors.

-The cell customization and color mapping for the `tileType` as **Rect** is briefly explained in [appearance](https://ej2.syncfusion.com/aspnetmvc/documentation/heatmap-chart/appearance) and [palette](https://ej2.syncfusion.com/aspnetmvc/documentation/heatmap-chart/palette) section.
+The cell customization and color mapping for the `TileType` as **Rect** is briefly explained in [appearance](https://ej2.syncfusion.com/aspnetmvc/documentation/heatmap-chart/appearance) and [palette](https://ej2.syncfusion.com/aspnetmvc/documentation/heatmap-chart/palette) section.

 {% endif %}